MicrosoftDocs/supply-chain-center/articles/use/kpis.md

 ### Best practices for creating KPIs

 -	**Use a calculation that fulfills all the above criteria**.
 To ensure that your KPI accurately reflects the data you want to track, it's important to use a calculation that meets all the criteria outlined in the above section.
 This includes having a measure and date column, sorting date columns in descending order, refreshing calculations regularly, and using the appropriate level of aggregation.
 -	**Keep in mind the start date when evaluating progress**.
-When evaluating progress for a KPI, it's important to keep in mind that the progress is with respect to the start date of the KPI and doesn't consider historical data.
+When evaluating progress for a KPI, it's important to keep in mind that the progress is based on the start date of the KPI and doesn't consider historical data.
 -	**A KPI target can't have a negative value**.
 -	**Child KPIs don't roll up to Parent KPIs**.
 Each KPI tracks its own progress and doesn't roll up the progress from its child KPIs.
 This allows you to track progress at different levels of aggregation and identify areas that may require further analysis.